Poultry farming: Inhumane treatment

 Animal welfare groups have frequently criticized the poultry industry for engaging in practices which they assert to be inhumane.
 Many animal rights advocates object to killing chickens for food, the "factory farm conditions" under which they are raised, methods of transport, and slaughter.
 Animal Outlook (formerly Compassion Over Killing) and other groups have repeatedly conducted undercover investigations at chicken farms and slaughterhouses which they allege confirm their claims of cruelty.

 A common practice among hatcheries for egg-laying hens is the culling of newly hatched male chicks since they do not lay eggs and do not grow fast enough to be profitable for meat.
 There are plans to more ethically destroy the eggs before the chicks are hatched, using "in-ovo" sex determination.

 Chickens are often stunned before slaughter using carbon dioxide or electric shock in a water bath.
-More humane methods that could be used are low atmospheric pressure stunning and inert gas asphyxiation.
+Methods claimed to be more humane that could be used are low atmospheric pressure stunning and inert gas asphyxiation.

 According to animal charities, carrying chickens by their legs is inhumane.
 The European Commission advocates for this practice and the UK government is intending to legalize it.